-where is the solid matrix porosity, and is the momentum exchange between the solid and fluid constituents, typically representing the frictional interaction between these constituents.
+where is the solid matrix porosity, is the apparent fluid density and is the true fluid density, is the external body force per mass acting on the fluid, and is the momentum exchange between the solid and fluid constituents, typically representing the frictional interaction between these constituents.
 This equation neglects the viscous stress of the fluid in comparison to .
 The most common constitutive relation is , where the second order, symmetric tensor is the hydraulic permeability of the mixture.
 When combined with Eq., it produces